Vaishnav-Kanhirathingal/PassMark/README.md

 - icon - https://uxwing.com/shield-lock-line-icon/

-## Why
+## Why [PENDING - explain in detail]

-- TODO - talk about special features
+- local password and biometric authentication
+- auto lock

 ### Authentication (Login screen)

-Google login is the only option. click on the login button and select your google account
+Google login is the only option. click on the login button and select your Google account

 ### Authentication (Create/Enter master password screen)

-depending on your account, if you are a new user, you would be asked to create a new Master Password
+depending on your account, if you are a new user, you would be asked to create a new Master Password.
+Make sure the password is between 8 and 32 characters long. otherwise it shows an error

-[Image]
+[screen with error]

+[solve error and create password]

-If you already had an account, you would be asked to enter your master password for verification
+If you already had an account, you would be asked to enter your master password for verification during re-login (mentioned below)

-[Image]

 ### Home screen